daimsharif/MSC_CS_THESIS/README.md

 # Federated Learning for Cross-Domain Generalization in 3D Cardiac MRI

 ## 📖 Overview
 This repository contains the code, configuration files, and experimental scripts used for my Master's thesis: **"Federated Learning for Cross-Domain Generalization in 3D Cardiac MRI"** as part of the MSc in Computer Science (Data Science strand) at **Trinity College Dublin**.
 The project investigates the performance of federated learning (FL) algorithms for cross-domain generalization in multi-centre cardiac MRI segmentation.
-We evaluate multiple FL methods — **FedAvg**, **FedBN**, and **FedDANN** — against a centralized baseline using **3D ResNet-based segmentation models**.
+We evaluate multiple FL methods — **FedAvg**, **FedBN**, and **FedDANN** — against a centralized baseline using **3D ResNet-based classification models**.
 Experiments are conducted under a **Leave-Centre-Out (LCO)** validation strategy, simulating real-world domain shifts across MRI vendors, scanners, and acquisition protocols.
 This work is an extension of https://github.com/Linardos/federated-HCM-diagnosis

 ## 🎯 Research Objectives
 - **Assess** the impact of domain shift on federated learning in medical imaging.